gar1t/e2/doc/tutorial.rst

 In that tradition, let's modify our client handler just enough to get a feel for a client interaction.

-Modify ``handle_task/1`` as follows:
+In ``mydb_client_handler.erl`` modify ``handle_task/1`` as follows:

 .. literalinclude:: ../examples/mydb/src/mydb_client_handler.part.2
    :language: erlang
    :lines: 12-13

-We're using two yet-to-be-defined functions here: ``read_line/1`` and ``handle_command_line/2``.
-This is a good illustration of how functions can be used to symbolically represent your problem/solution.
+We're using two yet-to-be-defined functions: ``read_line/1`` and ``handle_command_line/2``.
+This illustrates how functions can be used to symbolically represent your problem/solution.
 This is a single line function that makes it absolutely clear what it means to handle a "client task".
 We don't yet know what it means to "handle a command line", but we know -- or more accurately, we're *declaring* -- that the task is to handle a single command, which is derived from a single line read from a socket.

 Let's define the two missing functions.
 First ``read_line/1``: